ayakshlpu/Chat-application-/README.md

 2. user friendly
 3. user can join by your name and access code in it.
 4. user sends the messege for another user in simpest way.
-5. Some screenshot following below:
+5. Chatbot facility also available